lowlowd/WEALTHSIMPLE-BONUS/src/data/post/add-referral-code-after-signup.md

 5. Enter the code: **9C6DMQ**
 6. Tap **Submit** or **Apply**

-Once the code is applied, simply make your first deposit of $1 or more, and you'll receive your **$25 cash bonus** within 24 hours.
+Once the code is applied, you have **30 days to make your first deposit** of $1 or more.
+You'll receive your **$25 cash bonus** within 24 hours of funding.

+> **💡 Good to know:** If you add a code but don't fund within 30 days, the code expires—but since your account is still unfunded, you can simply reapply the same code (or a different one) and get another 30-day window.
+There's no limit to how many times you can do this as long as you haven't funded yet.

 👉 **[Apply code 9C6DMQ and get your bonus](https://wealthsimple.com/invite/9C6DMQ)**